samaea/AzureDevOpsAppService/readme.md

 ### Task 3: Setting up Service Connection in Azure DevOps

-Before we create a release pipeline, we will need to create a connection between Azure DevOps and our environments within Azure.
+Before we create a release pipeline, we will need to create a connection between Azure DevOps and our environment within Azure.
 This will then allow us to deploy our release pipeline into our resources over in Azure.

 1. Click on the Project settings cog

     ![](./assets/cicdquickstart-jan2018/AzureDevOps-projectsettings.png)

-2. Click on Service connections and the on Azure Resource Manager
+2. Click on Service connections and then on Azure Resource Manager

     ![](./assets/cicdquickstart-jan2018/AzureDevOps-serviceconns.png)